Menu Close

 “I am, like anyone, staggered when I consider my tininess in the multi-dimensional scheme of things, but – and I know this sounds a bit silly – I don’t really take it personally.
 Meaning has to be subjective; atheism actually makes it easier to live with this, as who is better placed than me to judge the meaningfulness of my work, or my relationship, or my piece of buttered toast?” — Richard Symth

 “People ask how you can find any meaning in life when you know that one day you’ll be dead and in due course nothing of you will survive at all – not even people’s memories.
 This question has never made sense to me.
 When I’m reading a good book, or eating a good meal, or taking a scenic walk, or enjoying an evening with friends, or having sex, I don’t spend the whole time thinking, Oh no!
 This book won’t last forever; this food will be gone soon; my walk will stop; my evening will end!
 I enjoy the experiences.
 Although it’s stretched out over a (hopefully) much longer time, that’s the same way I think about life.
 We are here, we are alive.
-We can either choose to end that, or to embrace it and to live for as long as we can, as fully and richly as possible.
+We can either choose to end that, or to embrace it and to live for as long as we can, as fully and richly as possible.”

 “Obviously this means that we all have different meanings in our lives, things that give us pleasure and purpose.
 The most meaningful experiences in my life have been relationships with people – friends and family, colleagues and classmates.
 I love connecting with other people and finding out more about them.
 I enjoy the novels and histories that I read for the same reason and I like to feel connected to the people who have gone before us.
 I hope that the work I do in different areas of my life will make the world a better place for people now and in the future, and I feel connected to those future people too, all as part of a bigger human story.” — Adam Copson

-Bruce Gerencser, 61, lives in rural Northwest Ohio with his wife of 40 years.
-He and his wife have six grown children and twelve grandchildren.
+Bruce Gerencser, 67, lives in rural Northwest Ohio with his wife of 46 years.
+He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
-For more information about Bruce, please read the About page.

 Quote of the Day: On the Shortness of Life by Seneca